carlek/petrinet_producer_consumer/README.md

 **Summary**

-Here is a simple Petri Net implemented as a Motoko actor.
+Here is a simple Petri Net implementation.
+The net is implemented in Motoko as a single actor.
 The Petri Net consists of nodes, tokens, states, and transitions.

 Petri Nets can be used for various design patterns, this pattern is a producer-consumer model.
 Motoko uses asynchronous functions to model the behavior of a producer and a consumer, interacting with a shared state thru transition code.

 ![Simple Petri Net](petrinet_machine.png)